braysch/europe/README.md

 * Sometimes I used the strings `"True"` and `"False"` instead of booleans `True` and `False` (like a psychopath.)
 * There is no error checking in the merge function.
 This user has to type the merging members' names perfectly or the program will crash.
 * The discrepency checking does not account for differing states.
-* There is no functionality to copy data from 43rd Ward Master List.txt to Backup.txt
+* There is no functionality to copy data from 43rd Ward Master List.txt to Backup.txt (which means I just copied it over manually every time.)

 Why are there so many unresolved bugs?
 Because I had just learned Python, I knew how to work around the bugs, and the lifespan of this project was not very long.
 Otherwise, I would have taken more time to fine-tune it.